Four brown girls walk into an audition… and walk out with a revolution.

 From Love Island: South Asia to Aunt-enborough, with stops at heartbreak, sisterhood, grief, joy, and the things we’re taught not to speak about, Brown Girl Noise is a fierce, funny, and deeply human celebration of South Asian womanhood in all its complexity.

-Created by and starring South Asian women, this is a show about finding your feet on British streets and learning to make noise doing it.
-Told through skits, stories, and spoken word, Brown Girl Noise is as bold as it is heartfelt: a protest and a party all at once.
+Created by and starring South Asian women, it is a show about finding your feet on British streets, told through skits, stories, and spoken word, it is as bold as it is heartfelt: a protest and a party all at once.

 After a sold-out run at The Hope Theatre (Six weeks before opening!) and a follow-up at The Glitch, Brown Girl Noise returns — bigger, better, and noisier — for a two-week run at Riverside Studios.
-Written by Kaya Uppal and directed by Zarshaa Ismail, this new staging brings even more chaos, catharsis and connection to the stage.
+Written by Kaya Uppal, directed by Zarshaa Ismail and presented by The South Asian Beauty Collective, this new staging brings even more chaos, catharsis and connection to the stage.

 ⭐️⭐️⭐️⭐️½ “Pacy, clever, sexy.” — London Pub Theatres